This article is a part of the series "Generating applications from an OpenAPI spec"

 - Generating MSW mocks from an OpenAPI spec.

-- Postman and OpenAPI
+- Using Postman and an OpenAPI spec for contract/blackbox tests

-- Postman and OpenAPI - Automated Tests
+- Postman and OpenAPI - Automating tests

 - OpenAPI and contract tests with Jest

-- OpenAPI contract tests - Performance testing
+- Blackbox contract tests - Performance testing with Jest

-- Black box contract testing - third party API mocking using Mockbin
+- Black box contract testing - third party API mocking

 nb.
 This is post is purely exploratory.
 Going in, I'm not sure if Postman is the right tool for the job.
 The purpose of this exercise is to play with it, and assess its value.
 I may do a separate post for other tools.